BDC Hamburger Icon

 14. Funnel

-A sales funnel is a way of describing the stages a customer goes through, from first realizing they need your product or service all the way to the end purchase.
-In marketing, a funnel can also refer to the steps users take from the moment they interact with your brand to the time they become a customer.
+A sales funnel represents the stages a customer goes through, from first becoming aware of your product or service to making a purchase.
+In marketing, a funnel can also describe the steps users take from initial interaction with your brand to becoming a paying customer.

-By monitoring funnel analytics, marketers can identify weaknesses in the conversion process.
-For example, an online retailer could see that most customers are dropping off during the checkout process in their funnel and could optimize this process based on the data.
+By analyzing funnel data, marketers can identify weaknesses in the conversion process and take steps to improve it.
+For example, an online retailer could see most customers are dropping off during the checkout process in their funnel and could optimize this process based on the data.

 Funnel report